NREL/EnergyPlus/doc/src/docs/EngineeringReference/13a-EncyclopaedicRefs.md

 In practice, if the entering temperature of the heat recovery hot fluid is too high, the chiller’s internal controls will redirect refrigerant away from the heat recovery bundle.
 A user input is available for declaring the inlet high temperature limit, and if it is exceeded, the chiller will shut down heat recovery and request no flow and will not reject any condenser heat to that fluid.

 The heat recovery condenser bundle is often physically smaller than the tower water condenser bundle and therefore may have limited heat transfer capacity.
-User input for the relative capacity of the heat recovery bundle, <div img="image3177.txt">\({F_{HR,Cap}}\)</div>, is used to define a maximum rate of heat recovery heat transfer using
+User input for the relative capacity of the heat recovery bundle, <span>${F_{HR,Cap}}$</span>, is used to define a maximum rate of heat recovery heat transfer using

 <div>\[{\dot Q_{HR,Max}} = {F_{HR,Cap}}\left( {{{\dot Q}_{Evap,Ref}} + \frac{{{{\dot Q}_{Evap,Ref}}}}{{CO{P_{Ref}}}}} \right)\]</div>

 This capacity factor is also used to autosize the heat recovery design fluid flow rate when it is set to autosize.
-The design heat recover flow rate is calculated by multiplying <div img="image3179.txt">\({F_{HR,Cap}}\)</div> by the condenser tower water design flow rate.
+The design heat recover flow rate is calculated by multiplying <span>${F_{HR,Cap}}$</span> by the condenser tower water design flow rate.
 If no capacity factor is input, it is assumed to be 1.0.

 A heat recovery chiller may control the temperature of heat recovery fluid leaving the device by modulating the flow of refrigerant to the heat recovery condenser bundle.
 There are two different algorithms used depending on if the input has declared a leaving setpoint node.